droonga/droonga.org/tutorial/plugin-development/handler/index.md

    It is automatically named by the Droonga Engine.
  * The format of the `body` is same to the returned value of the handler's `handle` method.

-There are 3 elements in the array.
+There are three elements in the array.
 Why?

- * Remember that we have configured the `Starbucks` dataset to use 3 partitions (and each has 2 replicas) in the `catalog.json` of [the basic tutorial][basic].
+ * Remember that the `Starbucks` dataset was configured with two replicas and three sub volumes for each replica, in the `catalog.json` of [the basic tutorial][basic].
- * Because it is a read-only command, a request is delivered only to partitions, not to replicas.
+ * Because it is a read-only command, a request is delivered to only one replica (and it is chosen at random).
-   So there are only 3 results, not 6.
+   Then only three single volumes receive the command, so only three results appear, not six.
-   (TODO: I have to add a figure to indicate active nodes: [000, 001, 010, 011, 020, 021] => [000, 011, 020])
+   (TODO: I have to add a figure to indicate active nodes: [000, 001, 002, 010, 011, 012] => [000, 001, 002])
  * The `Collectors::Sum` collects them.
-   Those 3 results are joined to just one array by the collector.
+   Those three results are joined to just one array by the collector.

-As the result, just one array with 3 elements appears in the final response.
+As the result, just one array with three elements appears in the final response.

 ### Read-only access to the storage